Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Preliminaries

-In this subsection, we study the properties of quotients of products.
+In this section, we study the properties of quotients of products.
 Let $G$ and $H$ be reductive groups.
 Let $(X,L_X)$ and $(Y,L_Y)$ be polarized schemes with linearized actions of $G$ on both $X$ and $Y$, and of $H$ on $Y$.
 Assume that the actions of $G$ and $H$ commute on $Y$.
-Now we have an induced action of $G\times H$ on the product $X\times Y$ given by
+Then we have an induced action of $G\times H$ on the product $X\times Y$ given by

 Moreover, we have many linearizations on $X\times Y$ corresponding to

 for all $(a,b)\in\Z^2_{> 0}$.